hashicorp/packer/website/source/docs/builders/azure-setup.html.md

 ## Manual Setup

-If you want more control or the script does not work for you, you can also use the manual instructions below to setup your Azure account.
+If you want more control, or the script does not work for you, you can also use the manual instructions below to setup your Azure account.
 You will need to manually keep track of the various account identifiers, resource names, and your service principal password.